TomKalders/ConwaysGameOfLife/README.md

 # Libraries
 For creating and drawing on the screen and for capturing input from mouse and keyboard, I used SDL2.
 I made a small framework using the basic game loop.
 Where I handle input, update the scene and render it to the screen.
+I also used GLM for some basic math containers like vectors.

 # Controls
 - Spacebar: start/stop simulating